helya1/DiafooT/README.md

 ## Project Overview

 Globally, approximately 500 million people live with diabetes, many of whom face severe complications such as neuropathy (loss of sensation in the feet) and arteriopathy (impaired blood flow).
-These conditions contribute to chronic wounds and amputations, with a lower limb amputation occurring every 20 seconds worldwide. ⏰ Current healthcare systems often lack effective prevention and treatment strategies, leading to suboptimal outcomes.
+These conditions contribute to chronic wounds and amputations, with a lower limb amputation occurring every 20 seconds worldwide.
+Current healthcare systems often lack effective prevention and treatment strategies, leading to suboptimal outcomes.

 Our research aims to:

-- Understand the intrinsic (e.g., skin thickness, bone geometry 🦴) and extrinsic (e.g., gait mechanics, pressure distribution 🚶) factors contributing to foot injuries.
+- Understand the intrinsic (e.g., skin thickness, bone geometry) and extrinsic (e.g., gait mechanics, pressure distribution 🚶) factors contributing to foot injuries.
-- Develop methods to give patients more time before complications escalate ⏳, preserving their body and enabling a more active life.
+- Develop methods to give patients more time before complications escalate , preserving their body and enabling a more active life.
-- Prevent new wounds and recurrences by addressing root causes through clinical observation and data-driven analysis 📊.
+- Prevent new wounds and recurrences by addressing root causes through clinical observation and data-driven analysis.

 We analyze parameters such as skin stiffness, pressure points, and vascular properties to identify correlations and develop predictive models.
-By clustering patients based on risk grades (IWGDF Grades 0–3) 📊, we aim to tailor interventions to specific patient profiles 🎯.
+By clustering patients based on risk grades (IWGDF Grades 0–3) and without it, we aim to tailor interventions to specific patient profiles.

 ## Data and Tools 📊

 The project leverages clinical data stored in Excel file 📑 with a dedicated "DIAFOOT" sheet.
 We use advanced analytical tools to process and visualize this data, including:

 - **Streamlit 🌐**: For interactive dashboards to explore data and analysis results.
+- **Python Libraries**:
+  - **Core**: `datetime`, `io`, `re`
+  - **Data Handling**: `pandas`, `numpy`
+  - **Visualization**: `matplotlib`, `seaborn`
+  - **Statistical Analysis**: `scipy`, `statsmodels` (including `MANOVA`)
+  - **Machine Learning & Clustering**: `scikit-learn` (`KMeans`, `AgglomerativeClustering`, `GaussianMixture`, `LogisticRegression`, `LinearRegression`, `RandomForestClassifier`, `IsolationForest`, `PCA`, `SimpleImputer`, `StandardScaler`)
+  - **Metrics & Evaluation**: `silhouette_score`, `adjusted_rand_score`, `normalized_mutual_info_score`, `calinski_harabasz_score`, `davies_bouldin_score`, `confusion_matrix`
+  - **Web App Development**: `streamlit`

-- **Python Libraries**: Pandas, NumPy, Scikit-learn, Matplotlib, Seaborn, and SciPy for data processing ⚙️, statistical analysis 📉, clustering 🧩, and visualization 🎨.
+  Used for data processing ⚙️, statistical analysis 📉, clustering 🧩, modeling 🤖, and visualization 🎨.

 ### Website